Civil War on the Left, Part 60: PP vs. SEIU

 Planned Parenthood Is Asking Donald Trump’s Labor Board for Help in Busting Its Colorado Union

-executives, with help from President Donald Trump’s labor board appointees, are fighting their health center workers’ unionization efforts in a case that could set a precedent for workers’ rights nationwide.
+Colorado Planned Parenthood executives, with help from President Donald Trump’s labor board appointees, are fighting their health center workers’ unionization efforts in a case that could set a precedent for workers’ rights nationwide.

 The case is Rocky Mountain Planned Parenthood Inc. v.
 SEIU.